Major in Chemistry with Industry Concentration

 - MTH 151, 152 Calculus I and II

 - PHY 121, 122 General Physics I and II

-- CHM 420 Chemical Instrumentation 1: Chromatographic and Spectroscopic Techniques (.75 course credit)
+- CHM 420 Chemical Instrumentation 1: Chromatographic and Spectroscopic Techniques (.75 credit)

-- CHM 421 Chemical Instrumentation 2: Electrochemical and Molecular Spectral Analysis Techniques (.50 course credit)
+- CHM 421 Chemical Instrumentation 2: Electrochemical and Molecular Spectral Analysis Techniques (.50 credit)